LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/README.md

 ## Getting Started

+ Please refer to the [documentation](https://example.com) for more information about creating a test user, setting up the database, etc.

-Built with **Laravel 8**, AAOS follows the same [installation steps](https://laravel.com/docs/8.x/installation) of any application built using this framework.
+In general: built with **Laravel 8**, AAOS follows the same [installation steps](https://laravel.com/docs/8.x/installation) of any application built using this framework.
 Make sure you have PHP >v.7.3.33, you have created a MySQL database, and off you go!
-Please refer to the [documentation](https://example.com) for more information.

 ### Prerequisites